• International Ballet 2025

 Special Events

-My family was lucky enough to visit Hagood Mill during one of their monthly festivals which included banjo and fiddle music, local pottery as well as moonshine, cotton gin and gristmill demonstrations.
-The once a month events are noted on their calendar.
+My family was lucky enough to visit Hagood Mill during one of their monthly festivals which included banjo and fiddle music, local pottery, as well as moonshine, cotton gin, and gristmill demonstrations.
+The once-a-month events are noted on their calendar.
 Hagood Mill holds a kid’s fest in the spring, military celebrations and various music festivals.

 This video was originally published on The Stinehart’s YouTube channel and showcases the Storytelling Festival.